 Tamales are a complete meal in a portable form.
 In most versions, tamales are made from a mixture of corn dough (masa) and filling, wrapped in a banana leaf or corn husk, and then steamed.
 The corn masa becomes firmer when steamed, and the tamale can be unwrapped and eaten on the go.
 Archeological evidence points to tamales being consumed by the ancient Aztec and Mayan cultures.
 The earliest tamales were simple.
 They were made with beans and squash and roasted over a fire.
 When Europeans brought chicken, pork, olives, raisins, and other foods with them to the New World, then tamales became more elaborate.

-And, since this is a Chocolate Blog, here's a unique version: Chocolate Tamales.
+Here's a unique version: Chocolate Tamales.
 Mix up a batch to celebrate today's holiday--or save the recipe for Cinco de Mayo!

 1 cup milk